 October is one of the prettiest and most pleasant times of the year.
-In many parts of the country, the leaves are changing color and the temperatures are dropping to more pleasant ranges.
+In many parts of the country, the leaves are changing color, and temperatures are dropping to more comfortable ranges.
 The summer crowds are long gone, and kids are back in school.
-It’s also the off-season in many locations, which means cheaper hotels and tourism costs overall.
-There are also lots of fun festivals and events.
+It's also the off-season in many locations, which means cheaper hotels and tourism costs overall.

 Vermont is arguably the top destination in the U.S. to see spectacular fall foliage, with colors at their peak in October.
 Take a scenic drive along Route 100 or Route 7 for some of the state's best leaf-peeping.
 There are also plenty of impossibly quaint towns to explore.
 Go for a hike in the Green Mountains, or bike along the trails of Burlington, with stunning views of Lake Champlain.
 Then stop at the Ben & Jerry's factory in Waterbury for a well-earned pint or two.

 Next door in New Hampshire, the White Mountains also put on quite a show.
 There are numerous ways to enjoy the postcard-perfect fall foliage.
 Drive from Conway to Lincoln along the scenic Kancamagus Highway, or ride the historic Mount Washington Cog Railway to the summit of the highest peak on the East Coast.
 Hike along a portion of the Appalachian Trail.
 For those seeking stunning solitude, a paddle through pretty ponds full of colorful reflections is sure to delight.